Athar-Naveed/git-glitchers/README.md

 ## Technologies Used

 We majorly used 3 technologies to build the entire platform:
+We majorly used 3 technologies to build the entire platform:

 1. __Next Js/TypeScript (Frontend)__
 2. __FastAPI/Python (Backend)__